 Statistical significance is an important concept for analyzing Pulse & Engagement Survey scores over time.
-This is also particularly important to consider when comparing results from different populations & attributes within your data.
+This is also particularly important to consider when comparing results from different populations & fields within your data.

 The certainty (%) is the confidence in the accuracy of your Survey results.
 In this case, the confidence level of 95% certainty allows us to say that we are 95% sure that this sample of employees is representative of the population.
 To break it down further, we can say that if we run this survey 100 times, we’d expect results to match what we’re seeing now ± margin of error at least 95 times.